lkdjiin/coco/README.markdown

 ### Exit with code 2 if coverage is under the threshold

-If you're using some kind of continuous integration, there is some chance you want the build to fail if the coverage is under the threshold.
-In such case set the `exit_if_low_coverage` option to true.
+If you're using some kind of continuous integration, there is some chance you want the build to fail if the coverage is under a certain threshold.
+In such case set the `exit_if_coverage_below` option.

 #### Example

 Put this in your `.coco.yml` configuration file:

-    :exit_if_low_coverage: true
+    :exit_if_coverage_below: 95

+This will make coco fail if the coverage percentage is below 95%.

 ### See coverage of all files in the console